 Lloyd's of London insurer Hiscox falls to first-half loss

-LONDON, Aug 3 (Reuters) - Lloyd's of London insurer Hiscox HSX.L fell to a pre-tax loss of $107 million in the first half, it said on Wednesday, hit by heavy losses in its investment portfolio.
+LONDON, Aug 3 (Reuters) - Lloyd's of London insurer Hiscox HSX.L fell to a pretax loss of $107 million in the first half, it said on Wednesday, hit by a steep decline in the value of its investment portfolio.

 The commercial insurer posted a profit of $133 million in the first half of 2021.

-Hiscox recorded an investment loss of $214 million, compared to a profit of $62 million a year earlier, it said in a trading statement.
+Hiscox recorded an investment loss of $214 million, compared with a profit of $62 million a year earlier, it said in a trading statement.

+However, the insurer's underwriting performance was strong.
+It reported a combined ratio - a key measure of underwriting profitability - of 91.3% versus 93.1% a year earlier.
+A level below 100% indicates a profit.

+"Rate strengthening and disciplined growth drove much-improved underwriting profitability," said CEO Aki Hussain, though he also pointed to risks from "macro-economic and geopolitical concerns...affecting the global economic outlook".

 ((carolyn.cohn@thomsonreuters.com; 44 207 513 4391;))